umdfiresa2024/research-Greenspace/README.md

   mutate(dow = weekdays(date))
 ```

-The first 10 rows of the dataframe to the reader.
+The table below shows the first ten observations of our data frame.

 ``` r
 kable(head(df2))